bryokn/Bot-Battlr/README.md

 To get started with this project, follow these steps:

 1. Clone this repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the project directory. `cd Bot-Battlr/bot-battlr`
 3. Install the required dependencies using `npm install`.
 4. Start the JSON DB server using `json-server --watch db.json --port 8001`.
 5. Start the React development server using `npm start`.